9Chapter 9 - The Linear Regression Model - Introduction

 9.1 From Descriptive Statistics to Regression Models

-Up to know we have learn about
+Up to now we have learned about

 Descriptive Statistics